datagrok-ai/public/help/access/databases.md

 :::tip

-You can use the **Context Pane** on the left to inspect and quickly adjust access permissions to your databases, manage queries, view history and activity details, send comments to those you're sharing with, and more.
+Use the **Context Pane** on the right to inspect and quickly adjust access permissions to your databases, manage queries, view history and activity details, send comments to those you're sharing with, and more.

 :::

 ## Data reproducibility

-Any action performed on datagrok entities is reproducable and can be used in automation workflows.
+Any action performed on datagrok entities is reproducible and can be used in automation workflows.
 For example, you can use data preparation pipeline to define jobs for data ingestion, postprocessing, and transformations.

-To learn more about automating workflows usung data preparation pipelines, see [Data preparation pipeline](data-pipeline.md).
+To learn more about automating workflows using data preparation pipelines, see [Data preparation pipeline](data-pipeline.md).

 ## Resources